xren451/DAMR/README.md

 In  DAMR_AIRQUALITY.ipynb and DAMR_NETHERLAND.ipynb, we provide the DAMR approach and several statistical baseline models: Mean, Sliding Window, MF, KNN and MICE.
 For reproducibility on different datasets, please run DAMR_NETHERLAND.ipynb with complete datasets and modify the input path "data=Csv2Tensor('Data/COVID/raw')" as other datasets.

-#Baseline models on GRIN
+#Baseline models on GRIN:

-Run the code on https://github.com/Graph-Machine-Learning-Group/grin/blob/main/requirements.txt, please use python main.py on baseline folder.
+Run the code on https://github.com/Graph-Machine-Learning-Group/grin/blob/main/requirements.txt, please run "python main.py" on baseline folder.

+#Baseline models BRITS:
+Follow the steps on BRITS:https://github.com/caow13/BRITS.

+1.Put the dataset into raw folder.
+2.Make a empty folder named json, and run input_process.py.

+#Baseline models GRAPE
+Follow the steps on GRAPE: https://github.com/maxiaoba/GRAPE and make minor changes.

+Use the following command:
+python train_mdi.py uci --data concrete